anuraglamsal/podstream/README.md

    * Learn how to validate in the main module and show validation errors on the html page.

-   * Learn how to save user information and then retrieve it for login. *(Learn how to use an ORM library like SQLAlchmey to make things        relatively easy when it comes to working with database.)*
+   * Learn how to save user information and retrieve them. *(Learn how to use an ORM library like SQLAlchmey.)*

+   * Learn how to manage sessions.

+03/08/2020 - Step 1 is completed.

 Step 2: After the system is fully foolproof, do frontend stuff (i.e. first learn and then do).